microsoft/ebpf-for-windows/README.md

 To try out this project, see our [Getting Started Guide](docs/GettingStarted.md).

 Want to help?
 We welcome contributions!
 See our [Contributing guidelines](CONTRIBUTING.md).
+Feel free to take a look at our [Good First Issues](https://github.com/microsoft/ebpf-for-windows/labels/good%20first%20issue) list if you're looking for somewhere to start.

 Want to chat with us?
 We have a:
 * [Slack channel](https://slack.com/app_redirect?channel=ebpf-for-windows)
-* Zoom meeting for github issue triage: see [meeting info](https://github.com/microsoft/ebpf-for-windows/issues/162)
+* Zoom meeting for github issue triage: see [meeting info](https://github.com/microsoft/ebpf-for-windows/discussions/427)

+For tracking Q&A and general discussion, we use [Discussions](https://github.com/microsoft/ebpf-for-windows/discussions) in github.
+This can also function similar to a mailing list if you subscribe to discussion notifications by clicking "Watch" (or "Unwatch") and selecting "Custom" -> "Discussions" (or by selecting "All Activity" if you want to receive notifications about everything else too).

 ## Frequently Asked Questions